shapesmusic/Shapes-Basics-Draft/writing/about.md

 they could exist without names, in a way that clarified and organized the names

+this diagram showed the entire (virtual) tonal space at once

+​	in ways that a key signature doesn't, it's abstracted, and it also depends on the process through which you've abstracted that idea, like as a kid learning "first F-sharp then C-sharp..."

-and they also matched a symmetry of hands
+and it also matched a symmetry of hands

 moreover, all this felt closer to the way i had always understood music, or had wanted to, but couldn't reconcile with the ideas I'd been taught.